droglenc/NCMTH107/resources/FAQs/AssignmentNotebook.md

 # Including R Code and Results
 My preference is to include a subsection of R code and results **AFTER** you have answered the questions.
 You can create a subsection for this code by starting a line with "#### R Code and Results".

 All R code is entered into a "code chunk."
-Code chunks begin with three backticks followed by curly brackets around "r" (i.e., "\```{r}") and end with three backticks (i.e., "\```").
+Code chunks begin with three backticks followed by curly brackets around "r" (i.e., "&grave;&grave;&grave;{r}") and end with three backticks (i.e., "&grave;&grave;&grave;").
 Between the beginning and ending of the code chunk can be any viable R code.
 For example,

 ![Notebook Code Chunk](Figs/Notebook_Code1.JPG)